dianashams/survcompare/README.md

 ### Method:
 The package checks whether there are considerable non-linear and interaction terms in the data, and quantifies their contributions to the models' performance.
 Using repeated nested cross-validation, the package:
   * Validates Cox Proportionate Hazards model, or Cox Lasso depending on the user's input.
-Uses 'survival::coxph()' or 'glmnet::glmnet(...m, family="cox")' functions.
+Uses 'survival::coxph()' or 'glmnet::glmnet(..., family="cox")' functions.
   * Validates Survival Random Forest ensembled with the baseline Cox model.
 Uses 'randomForestSRC::rfsrc()' function.
   * Performs statistical testing of whether the Survival Random Forest ensemble outperforms the Cox model.